 5.2.3.2.5.3 JSON component

-The element that shall contain the detailed validation report for all the digital signatures shall be the validationReport.
+The element that shall contain the detailed validation report for one or more digital signatures shall be the validationReport.
 This value of this element is the base-64 encoding of a signed or unsigned etsivr:ValidationReport XML element as specified in the XML Schema of ETSI TS 119 102-2: "Procedures for Creation and Validation of AdES Digital Signatures; Part 2: Signature Validation Report" [11].

 The validationReport element shall be an instance of ValReportContainerType defined as in JSON Schema file "[JSONSCHEMAFILESIGVALPROT]", whose location is detailed in clause A.2, and is copied below for information.